Healthiest Ways to Cook Tasty Meals

 Steaming is super easy in addition to being super healthy.
 If you don’t have a steamer, you can pour about an inch of water into a pot and place a bowl upside down in the pot.
 Boil the water on medium or low heat and put the vegetables or whatever you want to steam on top of the bowl and put the lid on the pot over it.
 You can steam broccoli, cauliflower, asparagus, really anything that you want, and steam for about five to six minutes.
 Steam it to whatever doneness you like, whether al dente or softer, and simply use a fork to test whether the vegetables are done.
 Then just take the vegetables out and put it into your bowl and drizzle with a little bit of olive oil, lemon, or Himalayan salt, and serve.
 This is super yummy, and healthy!

 Blanching your food is another healthy cooking method because you boil your food very quickly.
 It is a good solution because when we boil our foods for longer periods of time, a lot of important minerals and nutrients can escape from the food and get lost in the water.
-We don’t want to put all the good nutrient dense foods into the water and then be lost.
+We don’t want to put all the good nutrient dense foods into the water and then lose the nutrients.
 Blanching solves this problem, as it takes as little as a minute.

 - Chronic inflammation

 - Blood pressure

 - It can cause weight gain and obesity

 Fried foods are very harmful to your body.
 However, there is a healthier option, which brings us to our next topic: baking.